EU's full ban on Russian coal to be pushed back to mid-August -sources | Headlines

 EU's full ban on Russian coal to be pushed back to mid-August -sources

-Once approved, it will be the EU's first ban on any import of energy from Russia since the start of what the Kremlin calls a "special operation" in Ukraine on February 24.
-Oil and gas, which represent far bigger imports from Moscow, are still untouched.
+Once approved, it will be the EU's first ban on any import of energy from Russia since the start of what the Kremlin calls its "special military operation" in Ukraine on Feb.
+24. Oil and gas, which represent far bigger imports from Moscow, are still untouched.

 The EU Commission had initially proposed a wind-down period of three months for existing contracts, meaning that Russia could effectively still export coal to the EU for 90 days after sanctions were imposed, according to a document seen by Reuters.
 But that period has been extended to four months, the sources who are familiar with the discussions told Reuters on condition of anonymity.